kdpatel17/air_quality_data_streaming/README.md

     pip install -r requirements.txt
    ```
 ## Docker Compose Setup
-1. **Clone the repository**.
+1. **Clone the repository**

 2. **Configure Docker Compose**:
-   + Ensure the presence of a docker-compose.yml file that configures the Kafka environment.
+   - Ensure the presence of a docker-compose.yml file that configures the Kafka environment.

 3. **Launching Docker Desktop**:
-   + Start Docker Desktop: Launch Docker Desktop from your applications menu.
+   - Start Docker Desktop: Launch Docker Desktop from your applications menu.
 This action will start the Docker daemon and provide a graphical user interface for managing your containers.

 4. **Initiate the Docker Container**:
    + Open a terminal and navigate to the directory containers docker-compose.yml